Russian oil major sees growth undimmed by price war with Saudis

 Sanctions have limited access to long-term funding from Western markets and to Western technology, but Yakovlev said technology development at home should help.

 Russia, for example, lacked the know-how to build long horizontal wells, which were crucial to help unlock the U.S. shale reserves.
-At the moment Russian firms could build wells up to 1,000 meters long, whereas the need was for at least 1,500 meters, he said.
+At the moment Russian firms could build wells up to 1,000 metres long, whereas the need was for at least 1,500 metres, he said.

 "These are the tasks that we are giving to local service companies and we hope it will be solved.
 We need to switch our brains on and keep on working," Yakovlev said.